 If I was to choose a Tanzanian dish that I could eat over and over without getting bored, that would be the chipsi mayai.
 Popular as a street food but easily found is most of the local restaurants chipsi mayai would translate as a French fries omelette.

 After the potatoes are fried, eggs are beaten and poured on top, binding them together.
 It is usually eaten with loads of ketchup on top, and a side tomatoes and onions salad.
 It is incredibly cheap as well, even in restaurants.
 I first tried the chipsi mayai at We Travel Hostel and since then I couldn’t stop myself ordering over and over.

 Another street food that you will find pretty much at every corner, especially as soon as the evening comes, is the mishkaki.
-The marinated pieces of beef are skewered together with vegetables and grilled over hot coal barbeques.
+The marinated pieces of beef are skewered together with vegetables and grilled over hot coal barbecues.

 The taste of the mishkaki is so good, as the meat is tender and juicy, with a smoky flavour from the grill.

 Nyama Choma is Swahili for “roast meat”.
 You can find it anywhere, as a street food or in more established restaurants.
 On the street you will usually see a big chunk of meat hung next to the grill, from which the cook keeps cutting different pieces and places them above the hot coals.

 You never know what part of the beef you will get.
 Personally, I think nyama choma is great when you get the tender parts.
 However, you can be unlucky and get some really tough pieces of meat that are inedible, impossible the chew.
 However, there is always a cat around that is grateful for them.
 I was introduced to this Tanzanian dish by Jospehine, with whom I took a local tour of Moshi.

 This unique dish is very popular in Tanzania and it translates as bananas with meat, usually beef.
 It doesn’t look very appetising, but you’ll have to trust me that it tastes really good.